ersheff/MULE-F21/Gibber/README.md

 - FX!
 - Instrument parameters (e.g. presets, decay, detune, etc)
 - Other ways to define drum sequences (tidal cycles or step sequencer)

+## Other Notes
+- PLUCK IS BROKEN!
+DON'T USE IT!!!
+- "Orphaned" instruments - ones that we can't get to stop with .stop() - can be stopped with find("Synth").disconnect() command in console
+- We need to focus on more "asymmetrical" trigger/note sequences, e.g. [1,0,0.5], [1/4,1/16,1/8,1/16]